laacz/advent-of-code/2019/readme.md

 For part 1 parsing was the most extreme I've ever encountered within AoC.
 After several attempts just implemented _Maze_ struct.
 Then it was simple BFS.

 Part 2 was not immediately clear to me.
 The task I mean.
 And parsing was once again extreme.
 Then I show myself into all fots with incorrect BFS implementation and bad choice of key.

+## Day 21

+Inception or meta programming.
+Dunno which.
+Part 2 was NOT simple.